pi-hole/docs/docs/ftldns/in-depth.md

 - `CAP_NET_RAW`: use raw and packet sockets (we need a RAW socket for handling DHCPv6 requests)
 - `CAP_NET_ADMIN`: modify routing tables and other network-related operations (to allow for handling DHCP requests)

 Users that cannot use Linux capabilities for various reasons (lacking kernel or file system support) can modify the startup scripts of `pihole-FTL` to ensure the daemon is started as `root`.
-However, be aware of that you do so on your own risk (although we don't expect problems to arise).
+However, be aware that you do so on your own risk (although we don't expect problems to arise).

 {!abbreviations.md!}